cuthbertLab/jsonpickleJS/README.md

 ``window.myobject.Thing`` in Javascript.
 The object, and any subobjects, will be created as closely as possible in Javascript.

 The reverse is also possible, with some caveats.
-Since Javascript doesn't (until ECMAScript 6) have the concept of named classes, each object will need to have a marker somewhere on it saying what Python object it should convert back to.
+Since Javascript didn't (until ECMAScript 6) have the concept of named classes, each object needed to have a marker somewhere on it saying what Python object it should convert back to.
 The marker is ``o[jsonpickle.tags.PY_CLASS] = 'fully.qualified.ClassName'``.
 It may be possible in the future to use ``instanceof``